Abigail (2024 film): Casting

 In April 2023, Melissa Barrera was cast for one of the main roles of the film after previously appearing in the filmmaking duo's Scream films.
 The following month, Dan Stevens, Kevin Durand, Alisha Weir, Kathryn Newton, Angus Cloud, and Will Catlett joined the cast.
 In June 2023, it was announced that Giancarlo Esposito was cast in a supporting role.
 Weir, known for her role as Matilda Wormwood in the 2022 Netflix musical film, was said to be playing Dracula's daughter, although this connection is never made in the film.

 Filming

-Principal photography began May 15, 2023 in Dublin, Ireland, with the setting intending to stand in for Boston, though the city location is not made specific in the final film (aside from one character pointing out someone "moved up here from Queens").
+Principal photography began May 15, 2023 in Dublin, Ireland, with the setting intending to stand in for Boston, though the city location is not made specific in the final film.
 The opening dance performance was filmed at Bord Gáis Energy Theatre in Dublin.
-Most of the filming took place at Glenmaroon House (aka The Guinness Manor), which is the ancestral home of the prominent Guinness Family, in Luggala near the Wicklow Mountains and on the edge of Dublin's Phoenix Park.
+Most of the filming took place at Glenmaroon House (aka The Guinness Manor), which is the ancestral home of the prominent Guinness Family, on the edge of Dublin's Phoenix Park.
 Filming was suspended July 14 due to the 2023 SAG-AFTRA strike.
 After the strike ended, filming resumed November 23 and wrapped December 14.
 Aaron Morton served as the cinematographer.
 Cloud finished filming his scenes prior to his death on July 31, 2023.
 Weir learned ballet for her role, incorporating it into her character's movements, and performed her own stunts.
 Filming wrapped on December 14 of the same year.